OfficialChanHen/StockTrader/README.md

 # Intraday Trade Strategy

-A Python trading strategy script that downloads intraday 1-minute OHLCV data for any stock, runs a momentum-based backtest, and outputs an interactive HTML chart and a PNG image with buy/sell signals plotted directly on the candlesticks.
+A Python trading strategy script that downloads intraday 1-minute OHLCV data for any stock, runs a momentum-based backtest, and outputs an interactive HTML chart image with buy/sell signals plotted directly on the candlesticks.

 ![Example Chart](example.png)